NeuraLegion/cypress-har-generator/README.md

 ### recordHar

 Starts recording network logs.
-The plugin records all network requests so long as  browser session is open.
+The plugin records all network requests so long as the browser session is open.

 ```js
 cy.recordHar();
 ```